MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/autodesk-recap-photo.md

 This tutorial guides you through the process of using Autodesk ReCap Photo photogrammetry software to create 3D models that can be used with Microsoft Dynamics 365 mixed-reality applications.

-This tutorial has been created only for informational purposes, to show how ReCap Photo works with Microsoft Dynamics 365 mixed-reality applications.
+This tutorial is created only for informational purposes, to show how ReCap Photo works with Microsoft Dynamics 365 mixed-reality applications.
 Microsoft Corporation isn't affiliated with, isn't a partner of, and doesn't endorse or sponsor Autodesk or any of its products.

 ## What is Autodesk ReCap Photo?